daltonyxdonovan/HollowKnight_ConsoleCommands/README.md

 4. Press return (enter) to send the command.

 ## Current Commands

+/help - shows the help screen. very useful! (kinda blocked by the damn ui, oh well. sethealth is the top one /shrug)

 /addhealth (int) - adds the amount entered to health and maxHealth both

 /sethealth (int) - sets health to whatever choice is